intellifi-nl/push-doc/mqtt_topics.md

 Events are send when something changes in the spot resources, and when events are received on the spot.

-* request-complete/`spot-serial-number`: Full HTTP post request has been
 * connect/`spot-serial-number`: Spot just came online and connected to the brain.
 * disconnect/`spot-serial-number`: Spot went offline and does not have an active connection with the brain anymore.

-The spot protocol events are directly transmitted on the message bus.
-* json/`spot-serial-number`/`spot-resource`/`spot-action`
-* json-to/`spot-serial-number`/`spot-resource`/`spot-action`
-* pb/`spot-serial-number`: Direct binary messages as send in the new format.
-No JSON!
-The length specifier is not included.
-* pb-to/`spot-serial-number`: You also need to supply a valid encoded pb message.

 #### Embedded events
 Low level spot event are directly send over the message bus.
 Both the low level JSON and PB protocol have their place in this definition.
 This will allow us to have a transistion period between the protocols.

-Two actions on the spots resource have been defined for these events: `from` is used for messages that flow from the embedded client to the server. `to` is defined for messages that are send to the client by the server (also called commands).
+Two actions on the spots resource have been defined for direct messages: `from` is used for messages that flow from the embedded client to the server. `to` is defined for messages that are send to the client by the server (also called commands).
 More abstract we call this the `direction`.

 The topic definition is: `direction`/`spot-serialnumber`/`encoding`(/`spot-json-resource`/`spot-json-action`)